Lecturer in Music Enterprise

 My research interests include the realisation of value and meaning-making through enterprise and entrepreneurial approaches in the Arts, Humanities and cultural sector including the problematic issues of using the language and concepts of business.
 These interests led to the AHRC funded project (in collaboration with Dr Dawn Weatherston) “Speaking the same language” and the concept of BaFL, Business as a Foreign Language which involved PGRs from Music and English from Newcastle, Durham and Queen’s Belfast Universities in co-designing a workshop which explored the creation and realisation of value from their creativity, and which was congruent with their needs and expectations.

 I am carrying out research as a doctoral candidate in the School of English at Newcastle University.
-My study is focused on enterprise and employability in the School and the discipline of English.
+My study is focused on enterprise and employability in the discipline of English.

 Recent Conference presentations: